SouthernMethodistUniversity/git/docs/_sources/sections/commandline.md

 ## Practice Navigating the Command Line

-If you don't feel comfortable navigating your hard drive through the command line, here is a short section catching you up. _If you feel fairly comfortable using the command line, you can skip this section, and go straight to the next one._
+If you don't feel comfortable navigating your hard drive through the command line, here is a short section catching you up.
+- _If you feel fairly comfortable using the command line, you can skip this ._
+- If you _do not have experience or prior knowledge of the command line, you may want to work through one of the following workshops_: [Introduction to the Command Line](https://gc-dri.github.io/Dhrift-GC/workshops/command-line/) or [The Unix Shell](https://swcarpentry.github.io/shell-novice/)

 You can create the folder anywhere on your hard drive by typing the following into your terminal and hitting <kbd>enter</kbd>.